MikkiZhou/MiZ/notebook-log.md

         b) generating high-quality sequence of each selected BAC (Blakesley et al. 2004)
         c) sets of overlapping BAC sequences were compiled into a single ordered and oriented sequence
         d) assembled BAC sequences are provided as supplementary data online (available at http://www.nisc.nih.gov/data)

+Feb 17
+Aligning my data HW
+    All 37 sequences were pasted into one file: Desktop/MiZ/data/Original Data File/ I confirmed that all sequences are pasted into thhat file by searching all the names of the species in the file

+    MUSCLE
+Assumptions
+Limitations

+    CLUSTALW
+Assumptions
+Limitations